 So, what is Adwords and how does it work?

-AdWords is a pay-per-click advertising platform run by Google.
+Google Ads (or AdWords) is a pay-per-click advertising platform run by the popular search engine Google.

 Pay per click (PPC) advertising means you only pay when people click on your ad.